JetsonHacks

 The story of serial data transfer over wires goes back almost a hundred years.
 I’ve heard stories that Ferdinand Magellan first discovered a serial cable on his journeys, but lost it to the great tangle in the battle of Mactan in 1521.
 Apparently it was later rediscovered in America where teletypewriters used serial communication technology over telegraph wires, the first patents around stop/start method of synchronization over wires being granted around 1916.

-Note: July, 2021 – With the introduction of the Jetson Nano B01, subsequent Jetson Nano form factor devices (currently the Jetson Nano, Jetson Nano 2GB, and Jetson Xavier NX) use a common header layout and location for the serial debug console.
+Note: May, 2023 – With the introduction of the Jetson Nano B01, subsequent Jetson Nano and NX form factor devices (currently the Jetson Nano, Jetson Nano 2GB, Jetson Xavier NX, and Jetson Orin Nano) use a common header layout and location for the serial debug console.
 The header is located underneath the compute module.
 In this article, we may refer to this header as the “Jetson Nano header” or J50.

 Serial communication in the computer industry is ubiquitous, in this case we are going to connect a PC up to the Jetson Nano Style Developer Kit via a UART.
 This UART is the serial console on the Jetson Nano which allows direct access to the serial and debug console.
 Quite a handy thing to have when the going gets hardcore.